Net2Fox/USort/README.md

 USort - sorter of your files!
 ## What can this sorter do?
 USort can sort pre-installed file extensions by specific folders, and you can also create your own categories or edit previously created ones!
-###  Note on creating and editing categories: the file extension must be specified starting with *. and without spaces between them!
 ### [The road to release!](https://github.com/Net2Fox/USort/projects/1)
 ## Features
 - Ease.
 The total weight of the program is less than 1 MB.